isomerpages/moe-yishunpri/_departments/MOTHER TONGUE/MALAY LANGUAGE.md

 **Water Learning Programme (LJ to Lower Seletar Reservoir)**

 <p style="text-align: justify;">This programme provides the students with an authentic learning experience.
-During the Learning Journey (LJ) to the Lower Seletar Reservoir, the students have the opportunity to apply vocabulary taught in class and practice their language skills.
+During the Learning Journey (LJ) to the Lower Seletar Reservoir, the students have the opportunity to apply vocabulary taught in class and practice their language skills. </p>

-They also learn about the importance of Singapore’s water catchment areas.
+<p style="text-align: justify;">They also learn about the importance of Singapore’s water catchment areas.
 This programme is facilitated by students from Northbrooks Secondary School.</p>